scinscinscin/obsidian/courses/2617 Statistics/Prelim Reviewer.md

  - a fundamental statistical method for making population inferences based on sample data.
 It involves making a hypothesis about a population parameter then using sample data to assess the validity of that hypothesis.
  - Parts
+	 - Hypotheses
 		 - Null hypothesis - assumed to be true until proven otherwise
 			 - Represents a position of no effect or no difference
 		 - alternative hypothesis - will be accepted as true if we can disprove H0
 			 - represents what the researcher is trying to find evidence for
 	 - Test statistic and its p value
 		 - a single statistic calculated from the sample which will allow us to reject or not reject H0
 		 - a probability, calculated from the test statistic that measures whether the test statistic is likely or unlikely